• Home

 The best cooking method for tofu depends greatly on the final product you're after, but if you keep in mind that you must add flavor and pick a suitable texture, you hardly ever go wrong.

-So, I know we talked about marinating the tofu to get some flavor going, but for these Smoky Baked Tofu Black Eye Pea Bowls we're going to go a little bit of a different route.
+We talked about marinating the tofu to get some flavor going, but for these Smoky Baked Tofu Black Eye Pea Bowls we're going to go a little bit of a different route.
 Since we're after a crispier texture we're going to simply press out the water by wrapping in a towel and placing something heavy on top like a cast iron skillet for about 20 minutes or look for pressed tofu ready for cooking.
 I found some on a recent shopping trip and it has totally changed things up for me!

 After pressing the tofu, cut into small cubes, and it goes right into the oven.
 The goal here is to have the tofu as dry as possible to get nice crisp edges.
-If its marinaded before baking with liquids like soy sauce or vinegar the crispness is not going to happen.
+If it's marinaded before baking with liquids like soy sauce or vinegar the crispness is not going to happen.

 Once the tofu is nice and crisp, the next step is to get some oil heating up with all the spices for a few seconds.
 This is called blooming the spices and helps to enhance their flavor and since the goal is to make super flavorful tofu this really helps.
 After the spices have toasted add the tofu, toss to coat and let the sauce thicken a bit.
 The result is a very flavorful, crispy tofu that our whole family loves.
-Yes, this has the approval of all three little ones and the hubby!

 Recipe

-Smoky Baked Tofu Black Eye Pea Bowls
+Smoky Tofu Black Eye Pea Bowls

 Melissa

-Print Recipe Pin Recipe
+Print Recipe

 Prep Time 15 minutes mins

-Cook Time 35 minutes mins
+Cook Time 45 minutes mins

 Course Main Course